Comprehensive ALS Center

 Genetic testing and counseling for ALS risk assessment

-Approximately 10% of all ALS cases have a genetic component.
-Known as familial ALS (FALS), many patients have a family history of amyotrophic lateral sclerosis, Parkinsonism, young onset or atypical dementia, or atypical psychiatric disease, making genetic testing critical to understanding their risk of developing the disease.
-We offer onsite genetic counseling to guide patients and families through the often-difficult process of making decisions about genetic testing and interpreting test results.
+Approximately 10% of people with ALS will have a genetic cause.
+We offer onsite genetic counseling to guide patients and families through the often difficult process of making decisions about genetic testing and interpreting test results.

 Comprehensive ALS care for veterans at the VA clinic